benhaotang/OpenDeepResearcher-via-searxng/README.md

 ## 🏁 Roadmap

 - [x] Support Ollama
-- [ ] Support Playwright to bypass publisher limits with library proxy
+- [x] Support Playwright to bypass publisher limits with library proxy (*[TIP]* You can now just launch the browser with credentials logged in with your profile)
-- [ ] Use Playwright and Ollama's reader-lm to achieve 100% local service
+- [x] Use Playwright and Ollama's reader-lm to achieve 100% local service
 - [ ] Refine process and reduce token usage
+- [ ] Make into a pip package for easy install
+- [ ] Integrate tool calling

 ## 💡 Troubleshooting